jeguzzi/coppeliasim-aseba/README.md

 Enki provides the core functionality of [Aseba playground](http://wiki.thymio.org/en:asebaplayground), which is the simulator mostly commonly used with Thymios and Aseba.

-With respect to Enki/Aseba playground, coppeliaSim together with this plugin, share this features:
+With respect to Enki/Aseba playground, coppeliaSim together with this plugin, shares these features:
   - simulate one or more Thymio, emulating the Aseba-based firmware (and are therefore compatible with Aseba Studio and/or VPL).
   - motors, LEDs, proximity sensors, buttons, ground sensors.
   - compatible with the new autodiscovery of Thymio Suite.